How To Reduce Your Grocery Bill (part one)

 BUT I only go and get what I absolutely need to stock up on.
 Sometimes if you look close enough the special isn’t actually that great.
 Look under the price stickers!
 They can be very cunning in getting you to think it is a great deal when in fact it isn’t.
 You are better off waiting until the cycle comes around and it is a better special.

-In my meal planning post, I will go into this more and I will also have a youtube video about this as well.
+In my meal planning post, I will go into this more and I will also have a YouTube video about this as well.

 5. Preserving